FAQs

 The weekly schedule includes:

-Three days of classes
+Three academic classes

 A full day of leading and serving on Sundays